 '''

+// PARM='-B START IRPCDINI'

+After:

 // PARM='-B -L ip_address:2252 START IRPCDINI'

 '''

-Where ip_address is ip address of the computer, 2552 is the default port for starting the daemon and IRPCDINI is the default daemon configuration.
+Where ip\address is ip address of the computer, 2552 is the default port for starting the daemon and IRPCDINI is the default daemon configuration.

 - The ATTDAEMN and ATTSRVR started tasks need permission to use an Open Edition TCP/IP stack.
-The owner must be a user with OMVS segment defined and OMVS UID= 0000000000. - In the security manager, such as RACF, define ATTDAEMN and ATTSRVR with a started task class and a general profile that enables the following: - Permission to issue master console commands. - START authority for the ATTSRVR job. - Access to an Open OS/390 segment, which defines access to TCP/IP OA sockets. - ALTER authority on datasets under INSTROOT to access to read, write, allocate, and delete datasets under INSTROOT. - The installation includes a PS, INSTROOT.DEF.GBLPARMS, which contains global environment information.
+The owner must be a user with OMVS segment defined and OMVS UID= 0000000000. - In the security manager, such as RACF, define ATTDAEMN and ATTSRVR with a started task class and a general profile that enables the following: - Permission to issue master console commands. - START authority for the ATTSRVR job. - Access to an Open OS/390 segment (that defines access to TCP/IP OA sockets). - ALTER authority on datasets under INSTROOT (to access to read, write, allocate and delete datasets under INSTROOT). - The installation includes a PS, INSTROOT.DEF.GBLPARMS, that contains global environment information.
 This PS is read at startup and the correct software version is used, based on the details provided in the startup task.